UlrikeDetective/UlrikeDetective/README.md

 - [ ] improving my coding skills
 - [ ] creating a personal website
 - [ ] publish work
+- [ ] partizipate in a coding challenge for example on Kaggle
+- [ ] collaborate on projects on Github
 - [ ] Add delight to the experience when all tasks are complete :tada:

 ## Badges